 In May 2002 the Agency issued \$9,712,000 of multifamily housing bonds in four issues to finance the acquisition and renovation by four separate non-profit corporations of housing developments for elderly residents.
 The four non-profit corporations are controlled by National Church Residences, an Ohio non-profit corporation that specializes in providing housing for the elderly.
 The multifamily bonds are secured by Ginnie Mae certificates issued in connection with the financing.
-The Agency issued \$14,200,000 of multifamily housing revenue bonds in December 2010 to finance the cost of acquiring, renovating, improving, equipping and furnishing certain multifamily housing facilities within the State.
+The Agency issued \$20,330,000 of multifamily housing revenue draw down bonds in May 2013 to finance the cost of acquiring, renovating, improving, equipping and furnishing certain multifamily housing facilities within the State.
+As of June 30, 2013, the 2002 Resolution had \$2,185,000 in bonds outstanding and the 2013 Resolution had \$8,189,000 in bonds outstanding.